My Favorite Brush Pen + Best Brush Pen for Beginners

 2. The Fude Pens come in two distinct variations: Hard Nib and Soft Nib

 They may not look that much different, but the way they FEEL on paper could not be more different.
 Basically, the hard nib is not nearly as flexible as the soft nib.
-Therefore, they create drastically different strokes (in my eyes).
-Here is an example:
+Depending on how heavy or light-handed you are, you may see a big difference in the way these pens perform, or you may see little to no difference at all.

-You can visibly see the hard nib gives a much thinner stroke than the soft nib.
+You can visibly see there is little difference between these two for me, but I still much prefer the soft nib because it feels so much better on the paper than the hard nib.
 The three strokes on the left side display the thickness of the strokes at different levels of pressure (maximum pressure, medium pressure, no pressure).
 For a beginner, playing around with these two nibs and they way they react to pressure would be SUCH amazing practice.

 3. These pens make your calligraphy look LEGIT